operator-framework/operator-sdk/website/content/en/docs/scorecard/kuttl-tests.md

 1. `bundle/` - Contains bundle manifests and metadata under test.
 2. `bundle/tests/scorecard/config.yaml` - Configuration yaml to define and run scorecard tests.
 3. `tests/kuttl` - Contains tests written for kuttl to execute
-4. `tests/kuttl/kuttl-test.yaml` - Contains the kuttl configuration
+4. `tests/kuttl/kuttl-test.yaml` - Contains the kuttl configuration, it is here that you would add any kuttl specific configuration settings that you might require.
 5. `tests/kuttl/list-pods` - Contains a kuttl test case
 6. `tests/kuttl/list-other` - Contains another kuttl test case